Carbon Black & Oilfield Crayons

 Already successfully manufacturing dustless chalk, their carbon black refining process produced a fine, soot-like substance intensely black – a better pigment than any other in use at the time.

-The Binney & Smith Company then took common oilfield paraffin and changed the company’s pigment destiny by adding color to children’s imaginations.
+The Binney & Smith Company then took common oilfield paraffin and changed the company’s destiny by adding color to children’s imaginations.

 Mrs. Binney’s Classroom